homemadearcade/zero/todo/__ICEBOX-FEATURES.md

 Make Key Diagrams Responsive

-Aggregate Color menu for brushes when you’ve added like 1 color already

 You should be able to ^ highlight for the cobrowsing user any thing  We need to be able to HIGHLIGHT a div or UNLOCKABLE

 Scroll with cobrowser, scroll FOR cobrowser using a sldier, View to lock to cobrowsers camera